croessner/nauthilus-website/docs/subject-sources/account-protection.md

 ## Headers and Redis keys

-When protection is active, the filter sets:
+When protection is active, the subject source sets:

 - HTTP headers (for HTTP/OIDC flows):
   - `X-Nauthilus-Protection: stepup`